onursarikaya/sketch-framer-3/README.md

 - [x] fix random crashes
 - [ ] backport Cemre's mask support
 - [x] Optimization: export all assets in the same sandbox operation?
-- [ ] Export in a tmp folder, and pass it to Framer Generator so it moves the files to the right place
+- [x] Export in a tmp folder, and pass it to Framer Generator so it moves the files to the right place
+- [x] Layer stacking is wrong?
+Check align.sketch #7
+- [ ] Fix artboard positions
-- [ ] Close issues :)
+- [ ] Symbol support?

 ## Template Format: